mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 - he coined the notion of a means of consumption, but in explaining the dynamics of these relations he relies on late modernist or postmodern semiotics. while a theoretical departure, this is a better fit for the digital, where there is no "material process, is is located in space; it has a specific geography and object-network" (Aglietta 1979:156).

-## Security & Structuralism

-- The Great Depression would come about as a consequence of over-production, but the state intervened via programs like the New Deal and facilitated eventual recovery through the second World War (Aglietta 1979:87).

-### Galbraith's Conception of Security

-### Baudrillard & Structuralism
+# Discussion

-### Aglietta & Crawford: Concentration & Consolidation
+## Aglietta & Crawford: Concentration & Consolidation

 - broadband and cellular consolidation

 - social network consolidation

-# Discussion

 ## Greek God Model of Governance